Passer au contenu

 HDPE or polyethylene boards.
 Dishwasher safe, non-porous, and highly resistant to moisture damage.
 Require minimal conditioning but should be replaced when deeply scored.

 A solid wood board cut from a single plank is the most demanding of the three.
 Because it is one continuous piece of timber, it absorbs and releases moisture in one direction — making it far more susceptible to warping and cracking if not cared for correctly on both sides equally.
-End-grain and edge-grain boards made from multiple glued pieces are inherently more stable, but still require regular conditioning to prevent drying and splitting of joints.

 Never Put a Wood Board in the Dishwasher